FeryalSourceCode/Gharsa/README.md

 ## Getting Started

--To run the App you should make sure that you have the last version of Gradle and Jave sdk 11.
+-To run the App you should make sure that you have the last version of Gradle, Flutter SDK, dart SDK and Jave SDK 11.
-There isn't any specific instructions to run except the previous one.
+There isn't any specific instructions to run the App except the previous one.